aftialabs/morf-customer-samples/demos/education/studentregistration/README.md

 To see a full preview of this demo form, visit https://preview.getmorf.io/?form=/demos/education/studentregistration/student%20registration%20json.json#/

+To see a recording of using this demo, visit and download https://github.com/aftialabs/morf-preview/blob/main/demos/education/studentregistration/Morf%20Student%20Registration%20Video.mp4

 ## Get Started

 1. Acquire a ‘Site Key’ by going to MORF editor https://editor.getmorf.io/#/ and clicking Request site key.
 (Name, email, Organization name and domain info are required)